Bachelor of Science (B.S.)

-If you are a current UMN undergraduate and are interested in declaring a major in family social science, visit CEHD Student Services for instructions on how to proceed.
+If you are a current UMN undergraduate and are interested in declaring a major in family social science, visit CEHD Student Services for complete directions.

 The family social science major is open to incoming freshmen as well as incoming transfer students (a GPA of 2.80 in college coursework is preferred).

 For more information about attending the University of Minnesota, visit the Office of Admissions.